This post was originally published on February 8, 2018. It has since been updated.

 Leslie Ye from HubSpot says, when determining topics for pillar pages, to ask yourself this: “Would this page answer every question the reader who searched X keyword had, and is it broad enough to be an umbrella for 20–30 posts?”

-- If the page you’re working on explores a very narrow topic in great depth, it’s not a pillar page.
+- If your page offers an in-depth explanation of a narrow topic, it’s not a pillar page.

-- If the page you’re working on touches on many aspects of a broad topic, it’s probably a pillar page.”
+- If your page discusses many aspects of a broad topic, it’s probably a pillar page.

 Evaluate your buyer personas.

 Do some research to determine your business’s specific buyer personas.
 This is a very important step in the process; don’t overlook it.
 Think about your customers’ biggest challenges or pain points.
 What information do they often look for on your website to find solutions to their problems?
 Getting to the heart of these problems and offering relevant, educational information on your site will help you create a highly effective pillar page.

 You should also do some research to see what your competitors and the leaders in your industry are ranking highly for.
 Buzzsumo is a great resource for this.

 Many of our customers come to us wanting to grow their online presence through blogging and other forms of content.
 We could, therefore, choose content marketing as one of our pillar page topics.
 It’s specific to our industry and a large service we offer.
 It’s broad enough that we have the opportunity to really dig in and explain the topic in depth on our website and link to many other valuable internal resources.
 At the same time, it’s narrow enough that we won’t have to cover so much that the information becomes invaluable or overwhelming for the reader (and confusing for search engines).

 Typically, shoot for making your pillar topics 2–3 words.
 Creating a pillar page on just “content” or “marketing” would be far too difficult—or impossible—to cover comprehensibly.
 On the other hand, “top content marketing tools” could potentially be too narrow and might make a better subtopic.